ioskrew/SwiftLayout/README.md

 ### active and finalActive

 The `Layout` types created with `LayoutBuilder` and `AnchorsBuilder` only contain information to actually work.
-so, for do addSubview and active constraints needs following works:
+For the application of addSubview and constraint, the method below must be called:

 - you can call `finalActive` of `Layout` for instantly do all stuff in case of no needs to updates.